raoul2000/bob-the-miner/docs/options.md

 # Options

-> *Options* is when you give extra instructions to bob
+> *Options* is when you give extra instructions to bob on how to do his job

 ## Overview